Gal25/OOP-offline-elevator/README.md

 By definition the calls appear to be arranged chronologically, from the fastest call to the slowest call of the simulator.
 Indeed the algorithm revolves around the use of running time data and the speed of each elevator.

+We will first note how the elevator works as given to us- The elevator goes up and performs all the calls that are in its vicinity, then the elevator goes down to the bottom and again again performs the calls that are in its vicinity.

 In case that there is one elevator:

 We will built one list for all the readings of the elevator.